Without glögg (pronounced “gluhg” by the Swedish, and “gloog” by the

 abandoned its snowbound stugas ages ago to the wapiti and wolverine.

-Compared to winter in Scandinavia, Minnesota is summer in the Marshall
+Compared to winter in Scandinavia, Minnesota is July in Miami Beach.

 I was introduced to this remarkable hot, spiced wine concoction fifty-three